simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 ### Write-up 4:

->Solve Exercise 27.1-5 on Page 791 in Chapter 27 of CLRS By the work law for `P` = 4, we have that `T_1` is at least 320.
+By the work law for `P` = 4, we have that `T_1` is at least 320.
 By the span law for `P` = 64, we have that `T_f` is at most 10.
 Now we will use the inequality from Exercise 27.1-3 to derive a contradiction.
 For `P` = 10, we have that 42 is less or eaqual to (320 - `T_f`)/10 + `T_f`.
 Equivalently, this states that `T_f` is greater or equal to 10/9*10, which contradicts that `T_f` is at most 10.

+## Multithreaded matrix multiplication

+### Write-up 5: Solve Exercise 27.2-5 on Page 796 in Chapter 27 of CLRS
+> Give pseudocode for an efficient multithreaded algorithm that transposes an n x n matrix in place by using divide-and-conquer to divide the matrix recursively into four n/2 x n/2 submatrices.
+Analyze your algorithm.